IEvangelist/aspnetcore-workshop/content/5-dependency-injection/examples/client/_index.md

 }
 ```

 This controller uses the `[FromServices]` attribute, which instructs the runtime to look in the `IServiceProvider` collection of services for a corresponding implementation.
 In this case the `BreweryClient` matches and is then injected into our controller `Get` action.
 We asynchronously await the invocation to the `GetBeersAsync` method and return it as a `JsonResult`.
+We'll discuss the endpoints in routing.